 Within the film industry directors are usually employed on a freelance, self-employed basis by independent production companies.
 They can make films for the large and small screen, delivering them to film distributors, sales agents and broadcasters.

-Independent production companies and individual producers often initially develop projects without a director attached before seeking a director as they begin seeking finance for the project.
+Independent production companies and individual producers often initially develop projects without a director attached - they'll start looking for a director as they begin seeking finance for the project.
 The choice of director is often key to receiving financial backing for a project, as it's the director's experience, reputation and artistic value that will help to convince or satisfy the requirements of individuals or organisations funding the film project.

-Directors seeking employment should research production companies in order to discover the projects they have in development.
+Directors seeking employment should research production companies to discover the projects they have in development.

-Attending networking events in order to meet contacts from production companies, broadcasters and screen agencies is also important at every stage of a director's career.
-Be prepared to make direct approaches to production companies with evidence of your work such as short films, your showreel or a CV detailing your experience.
+Attending networking events is a good way to meet contacts from production companies, broadcasters and screen agencies and is important at every stage of a director's career.
+Be prepared to make direct approaches to production companies with evidence of your work in the form of short films, your showreel or a CV detailing your experience.

 Being represented by a talent agent is another route into finding employment as a director.
 Employers often use agents to find directors.
-The majority of agents working in the audio-visual industry are based in London.
+Most agents working in the audio-visual industry are based in London.
 An agent will promote you to potential employers and negotiate deals on your behalf.

 Competition for representation by an agent is fierce and agents will only take on a small number of clients per year.
 The key to gaining representation relies on building a track record and a body of work that an agent can use to sell you and your talents to potential employers.